 If any update is available for the iCloud Drive app, install it right away.

-6. Run the Network Troubleshooter
+6. Run the Network Troubleshooter-

-To make that your device is free of any network issues and errors, we recommend you to use Windows built-in Network Troubleshooter.
+To make sure that your device is free of any network issues and errors, we recommend you to use Windows built-in Network Troubleshooter.
 To run the Network Troubleshooter on Windows 10, follow these steps:

 Open Windows Settings, select “Network and Internet”.
 Tap on the “Network Troubleshooter” option to begin the scanning process.